AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 You can retrieve a data view using Microsoft Power BI.
 Retrieving a data view in Microsoft Power BI requires installation of OCS Power BI Connector.
 The banner at the top of the [Data Views](xref:CreateDataView) page contains a link to the Connector.
 If you dismiss the banner, it will return upon your next user session.

-For more information installing the connector and retrieving a data view, see <xref:PowerBI>.
+For more information about how to install the connector and retrieve a data view, see <xref:PowerBI>.

 ### Develop your own connector